Southern Arterial Route: Criticism in 1987

-On the 17th of July 1987, a group of 60 demonstrators opposed to the proposed southern arterial traffic link blocked traffic in Redfern for an hour.
+On 17 July 1987, a group of 60 demonstrators opposed to the proposed southern arterial traffic link blocked traffic in Redfern for an hour.
 The South Sydney residents marched to the middle of Regent Street at 1pm with banners and placards.
 The demonstrators were members of Save Our Suburbs (SOS).
 One demonstrator, Rev Harry Smart, said "We have tried all other methods to make ourselves heard - letters, phone calls - but it did not work and so now we must do this."
 Some drivers shouted abuse at the demonstrators and police asking the demonstrators to clear the road, were delayed by the protest.
 No arrests were made.

 Criticism in 1988

 A 1988 newspaper article was titled "Road Plan Will Divide Redfern".
 The Save Our Suburbs spokesperson Chris Peken was quoted as saying "They're putting freeway conditions through the middle of a densely populated community".
 A community member Lisa Clement claimed that "Residents in the area already have cracks in their walls because of continual heavy traffic".
 A "local activist" Margaret Barry is quoted stating that "It's crazy to bring more traffic into the city," and that "We should be upgrading public transport systems instead and using rail systems for freight".
 The article also states "The Aboriginal Legal Centre will be demolished to make way for the freeway", that "Residents in this area [Chippendale] will be isolated" and that "Businesses in this area [within the one-way pair south of Cleveland Street] will be badly affected".
 Chris Peken stated "It's disastrous for the small businesses trapped in between".

 During an election highlight on transport in 1988, the Sydney Morning Herald posed questions to local candidates.
 The response of Clover Moore on the Southern Arterial Route, then campaigning as an Independent for Bligh, was:

 The southern arterial route from Darling Harbour to the south-west, opposed by the elected City Council, is a "Claytons" freeway, cutting a swathe though Pyrmont, Ultimo and Redfern and Waterloo, and causing major environmental problems and destroying historic buildings.